White Dental Fillings:

 Teeth-Strengthening – White dental fillings don’t expand or contract like amalgam fillings.
 Instead, white dental fillings remain in place and strengthen your teeth.

 Natural Appearance – White mercury-free dental fillings match the shade of your other teeth, so they’re almost unnoticeable.
 They look completely natural and blend right in, creating a seamless look.

 Cost of White Dental Fillings

 Insurance Coverage for White Dental Fillings

-Most dental insurance plans will offer coverage for the cost of metal-free fillings, depending on their frequency.
+Most dental insurance plans will offer coverage or payment for the placement of metal-free fillings, depending upon their frequency.
 In general, those with dental insurance can increase the likelihood of coverage by taking excellent care of their teeth.

-If you’re concerned about being covered by your insurance or you don’t have insurance at all, we offer a handful of other convenient payment options.
-We value making dental care affordable to get you the treatment you need.
+If you’re concerned about being covered by your insurance or you don’t have insurance at all, we offer a handful of convenient payment options.
+We value making dental care affordable, so you can get the treatment you need.